Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

-After the total density scaling, the range of ion population density $\tilde{\mathbf{N}}$ lies in $($1e-27$,1)$.
+The physical units of the charge states ($n_z$) and corresponding radiative loss rate ($\mathcal{R}_L$) are $m^{-3}$ and $m^{-3}/s$.
+After applying total density scaling, the range of ion population density $\tilde{\mathbf{N}}$ lies in $($1e-27$,1)$.
+Additionally, the quantities of interest, i.e., $n_z$ and $\mathcal{R}_L$ are presented in a non-dimensional form in a ll plots.
+Fig.~\ref{fig:data_solution} shows the charge state trajectories from different initial conditions from the high-fidelity CR model.
+We can clearly see that there is sharp transition at very tiny time scale in the CR dynamics, which makes it one of many challenges in the reduced latent dynamics learning.
 Many of the ion densities are still very small, with magnitudes less than 1e-10, making it challenging for the neural network to learn such values of tiny magnitude.
-To accurately resolve the high-fidelity dynamics of the CR model, it is important to resolve small values of the states, Fig.~\ref{fig:4ktraj_Te} shows the high-fidelity solution of the charge state dynamics from different temperature $T_e$.
-The raw data however is dominated by one or two states that have much larger magnitudes.
+To accurately resolve the high-fidelity dynamics of the CR model, it is important to resolve small values of the states.} \reva{In Fig. \ref{fig:4ktraj_Te}, we display the trajectories of the charge states for different electron temperatures ($T_e=5,25,45,65,85$).
+All trajectories are plotted over the same X-axis, which represents time steps.
+Each trajectory corresponds to a separate simulation run with a different temperature $T_e$, but all simulations run for the same number of time steps.
+There is no shifting in time between the trajectories; they are just presented together on the same plot for easy comparison.
+This allows us to observe how the different temperature values influence the evolution of the charge states over time.
+The shared X-axis facilitates visual comparison, while the vertical axis (logarithmic scale) captures the behavior of the charge states over time for each temperature.}

 To accommodate that, we first apply the following change of variable to transform the data into a more suitable range:

 then using $(0,1)$ min-max scaler on $\tilde{W}$ to obtain the properly scaled training data $W$: